 ArchitectsMacKay-Lyons Sweetapple Architects

-From the architect.
+Text description provided by the architects.
 The Martin-Lancaster house is a 3000 square foot courtyard house, situated on the rugged Atlantic coast of Nova Scotia.
 It consists of four primary components: (1) a gabled garage/guest house, (2) a gabled social pavilion, (3) a north-facing service bar, and (4) an arrival court between.

 The arrival sequence is a procession toward the sea; past the protective garage, down into the protected courtyard, along a bench, into the foyer, then into the double-height living pavilion, and onto a terrace above the sea.
 The south-facing social pavilion is anchored by a totemic concrete hearth.